 Upon first thought, it may seem to most that Delta and Southwest are two completely different kinds of airlines.
 And you know what?
 That isn’t the wrong way to think.

-These are two of the largest airlines in the United States, and they both rank highly in customer satisfaction surveys by doing things slightly different from one another.
-They are so different that I’m racking my brain (really hard) trying to come up with ways they are similar.
-Coming up with a list of all the differences is the easy part.
+These are two of the largest airlines in the United States, but they are so different that I’m racking my brain (really hard) trying to come up with ways they are similar.
+Coming up with a list of all the differences is the easy part:

 Similarities